laurahspencer/546-Bioinformatics/2016-10_Geo-Ann-Project/results/README.md

 #### This directory contains _Panopea generosa_ genome annotation files.
 They are numerically labeled, corresponding to the Jupyter Notebook recording the steps taken to create these files.
-Below is a list of the files categorized by Jupyter Notebook #;
+Below is a list of the files categorized by Jupyter Notebook #.
-Notice that files from Notebook 07 are housed in Owl.
+**Notice that files from Notebook 07 are housed in Owl.**

 | Jupyter Notebook                                                                                                                                                                                                                                     | Associated Results Files                                                                                                                                                                                       | File Description                                                                                                                                      |